-$$\Delta E = E{\text{tot}}^{N-2} - E{\text{ref}}^{N-2}.\tag{5}$$
+$$\Delta E = E{\rm tot}^{N-2} - E{\rm ref}^{N-2} \tag{5}$$

-This quantity indicates if it is more energetically favorable for the vacancy to be in the bulk phase (i.e., $\Delta E > 0$) or within the GB (i.e., $\Delta E < 0$).
-Since in forsterite, two Mg sites and three O sites are possible in the perfect crystal, $E{\rm ref}^{\rm N-2}$ can take multiple values.
+This quantity indicates if it is more energetically favorable for the vacancy to be in the bulk phase (i.e. $\Delta E > 0$) or within the GB (i.e. $\Delta E < 0$).
+Since in forsterite, two Mg sites and three O sites are possible in the perfect crystal, E{ref}^{N-2} can take multiple values.
 We choose to take the one that minimizes ΔE , so that it vanishes in the bulk.

-Figure 6 presents the segregation energy ΔE as a function of the location of the MgO vacancy pair for the complexion E1.
+Fig. 6 presents the segregation energy ΔE as function of the location of the MgO vacancy pair for the complexion E1.
 We can see that it takes negative values everywhere within the GB, which corresponds to the preferential segregation of vacancies at the GB.
 We conclude that when such vacancies are present in the system, it is energetically favorable for them to be incorporated in the GB rather than inside a grain.
-Similar results are obtained for all six complexions and are available in the Online Materials1.
+Similar results are obtained for all six complexions, and are available in the supplementary material.

+229 4.1.
 Configurations of lowest energy

 For each initial GB complexion, among all the defective configurations investigated, we select the one with the lowest energy.
-This leads to six final, non-stoichiometric GB complexions.
-These complexions are associated with segregation energies in the order of -2 eV, as reported in Table 1.
+This leads to six final non-stoichiometric GB complexions.
+These complexions are associated with segregation energies in the order of -2 eV as reported in Tab.
+1.

-Their atomic configurations are presented in Figure 7.
+Their atomic configurations are presented in Fig. 7.
 In the reference complexions E1 and T1, the removal of a MgO pair causes one tetrahedron to miss an O ion and to share one with a neighboring tetrahedron.

-The stoichiometric complexions E2, E3, T2, and T3 already contained connected tetrahedra and free O ions, as presented above.
+The stoichiometric complexions E2, E3, T2 and T3 already contained connected tetrahedra and free O ions, as presented in section 3.3.
 One would expect the most favorable configuration to be the one where the free O ion would be removed.
-We find that this is true only in the complexion T3n, as shown in Figure 4f.
-On the contrary, for complexions E2n, E3n, and T2n, we find that the most favorable systems are the ones where the free O ions are untouched, and three tetrahedra are connected, as shown in Figures 4b, 4c, and 4e.
+We find that this is true only in the complexion T3n, as shown in Fig. 4f.
+On the contrary, for complexions E2n, E3n and T2n, we find that the most favorable systems are the ones where the free O ions are untouched, and three tetrahedra are connected, as shown in Figs. 4b, 4c and 4e.

-Although vacancies were introduced in the GBs, we find that they have a negligible impact on the formation volume, as evidenced by the density profiles shown in Figure 7.
-As a result, we expect that a simple measurement of the density would not allow discrimination between the different GB complexions.
-Here again, we estimate the GB structural widths to be ~10 Å.
+Although vacancies were introduced in the GBs, we find that it has a negligible impact on the formation volume, as evidenced by the density profiles shown in Fig. 7.
+As a result, we expect that a simple measurement of the density would not allow to discriminate between the different GB complexions.
+Here again, we estimate the GB structural widths to be approximately 10 Å.